SeaTac/Airport station: Services

-SeaTac/Airport station is part of the 1 Line, which runs from Seattle–Tacoma International Airport to the Rainier Valley, Downtown Seattle, the University of Washington campus, and Northgate.
-It is the first northbound station from Angle Lake and seventeenth southbound station from Northgate, situated south of Tukwila International Boulevard station.
-1 Line trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at SeaTac/Airport station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately four minutes from Angle Lake station and 36 minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 5,796 passengers boarded Link trains at SeaTac/Airport station on weekdays.
+SeaTac/Airport station is part of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the twenty-first southbound station from Lynnwood City Center and first northbound station from Angle Lake; SeaTac/Airport is situated south of Rainier Beach station.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at SeaTac/Airport station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 69 minutes from Lynnwood City Center station, 37 minutes from Westlake station in Downtown Seattle, and 4 minutes from Angle Lake station.
+In 2023, an average of 2,332 passengers boarded Link trains at SeaTac/Airport station on weekdays.

-SeaTac/Airport station is also served by five bus routes using a pair of bus stops on International Boulevard to the east of the station.
+The station is also served by five bus routes using a pair of bus stops on International Boulevard to the east of the station.
 King County Metro operates three routes from the station: the RapidRide A Line, which continues north to Tukwila International Boulevard station and south to Federal Way Transit Center; route 156, which connects to Southcenter Mall, Des Moines and Highline College; and route 161, which connects to Burien and Kent.
 Sound Transit runs two express bus routes to the station and airport terminal: route 560, which travels to West Seattle, Burien, Renton and Bellevue; and route 574, which travels south to Tacoma and Lakewood in Pierce County.